 No. 24 Iowa State beats Texas Tech for 3-0 Big 12 start

-The Cyclones (3-1, 3-0 Big 12) opened conference play with three straight wins for the first time since 2002 and only the second time since 1950.
+Iowa State remained tied with Kansas State atop the Big 12 standings and have won three straight to open conference play for the first time since 2002 and only the second time since 1950.

+It was Iowa State’s most complete performance this season, but coach Matt Campbell said there is plenty to clean up before the Cyclones (3-1, 3-0 Big 12) head to No. 10 Oklahoma State after an open date this week.

+“We want to be the best version of ourselves,” Campbell said.
+“It’s going to be detail and precision that allows that to happen.”

-Purdy was 32 of 43 with no interceptions.
+Purdy was 32 of 43 passing and connected with 11 different receivers.
 He also ran seven times for 42 yards.

 The Cyclones rolled up 516 yards of total offense and held Texas Tech (1-3, 0-3) under 100 yards until early in the fourth quarter.